laithdarras/network-stack/Project3-Design.md

 a.
 Handle loss
 - Use sequence numbers, ACKs, and timeouts.
 - Keep a queue of sent-but-not-yet-ACKed segments with timeout = now + 2*RTT.
-- On timeout → retransmit.
+- On timeout -> retransmit.

 b.
 Handle duplicates
 - Track nextByteExpected.
-- If a segment’s seq < nextByteExpected → it’s a duplicate, drop it but still ACK.
+- If a segment’s seq < nextByteExpected -> it’s a duplicate, drop it but still ACK.

 c.
-Handle reordering (Go-Back-N)
+Handle reordering (Go-Back-N) for sliding window implementation using the gobackn protocol.
 - Only accept in-order data (seq == nextByteExpected).
 - Anything > nextByteExpected is ignored until the missing piece is retransmitted.
 - ACK always advertises the next in-order byte (cumulative ACK).